accessibilitywars/zaw2/content/builds/alac-condi-amalgam.md

 #### Equipment

 {{ medium(stat="Viper's", rune="Trapper") }}
-{{ spear(stat="Viper's", sigils=["Bursting", "Earth"]) }}
+{{ spear(stat="Celestial", sigils=["Bursting", "Earth"]) }}
 {{ trinkets(
-	back="Viper's",
+	back="Celestial",
-	accessory1="Viper's",
+	accessory1="Celestial",
-	accessory2="Viper's",
+	accessory2="Celestial",
 	ring1="Viper's",
 	ring2="Viper's",
 	amulet="Sinister",
 	relic="Fractal") }}

-Start by adding Viper Pieces until your condi duration is about 67%.
+- <small>Start by adding Viper/Celestial Pieces until your condi duration is about 67%.
+More celestial pieces will provide more concentration and boon duration of 12-30% is ideal.
 You can fill the remaining slots with Sinister or Grieving gear.
+The above gear has 16% boon duration.</small>

 #### Food and Utility and Infusions
 - {{ item(id="91878") }}